LiskArchive/lisk-sdk/framework/src/modules/README.md

 ### InMemory Channel

-Communicates with modules which reside in the same process as the Controller.
+Communicates with modules which reside in the same process as the [controller](../controller/README.md).

 If not specified differently, modules will load in the same process as the controller.